Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Persisting user authentication data

 Quite often applications desire the ability to be run multiple times without having to re-authenticate the user on each execution.
 This requires that data from credentials be persisted outside of the application memory so that it can authenticate silently on subsequent executions.
-Applications can persist this data using `tokenPersistenceOptions` when constructing the credential, and persisting the `authenticationRecord` returned from `authenticate`.
+Applications can persist this data using `tokenCachePersistenceOptions` when constructing the credential, and persisting the `authenticationRecord` returned from `authenticate`.

 #### Persisting the token cache

 The credential handles persisting all the data needed to silently authenticate one or many accounts.
 It manages sensitive data such as refresh tokens and access tokens which must be protected to prevent compromising the accounts related to them.
 By default, the `@azure/identity` library will protect and cache sensitive token data using available platform data protection.

-To configure a credential, such as the `InteractiveBrowserCredential`, to persist token data, simply set the `TokenCachePersistenceOptions` option.
+To configure a credential, such as the `InteractiveBrowserCredential`, to persist token data, simply set the `tokenCachePersistenceOptions` option.

 ```
   const options: InteractiveBrowserCredentialOptions =  {